 Inside Paneco on Heroku

 The Paneco app's front-end is built in Spree Commerce, and their inventory management system is built in Ruby and Active Admin.
 They use numerous Heroku Add-ons, including SearchBox Elasticsearch for search, Sentry and New Relic for monitoring, Papertrail for logging, and SendGrid for transactional email delivery.
-The app stores customer and product data in Heroku Postgres and uses Heroku Redis for caching.
+The app stores customer and product data in Heroku Postgres and uses Heroku Data for Redis for caching.

 More case studies